 So, now you have Scrum in a nutshell, and the team of interns took to it quite quickly.
 The team delegated the tasks and got right to it.

 Each intern set off to complete the assignments given to them in the Scrum meeting as Junior Software developers.
-Of course, you can’t build something without tools, so we armed the interns with a basic set of tools to help through the development process.
+Of course, you can’t build something without tools, so we armed the interns with a basic set of tools to help them through the development process.

 “We split up into two little groups and divided the work.
 Therefore we achieved more.
 We used Trello for the planning and communication, Microsoft Visual Studio 2017 for programming in C#, Uptrends to explore what kind of organization it is and what kind of product Uptrends sells, Google, and Stack Overflow.”